DeDevsClub/hashnode-blog/cm8a2zqv1000409jxclwt2i1t.md

 ---

-#### Our Introduction and Overview of the Mastra Starter Kit outlines our objectives, goals, and the framework and design of our project.
-We then explore the Mastra Framework Components and examine example integrations for agents, tools, and workflows.
-Additionally, we offer a Step-by-Step Guide on how to launch the playground interface, API, Open API docs, and Swagger UI.
-We conclude with Concluding Remarks.
+> #### *This guide walks you through Mastra's components, showing how to quickly spin-up fully-functional agents — loaded with customizable tools and a modular workflow.
+You will learn how to launch a local dashboard, which includes an agent playground, Mastra’s API, Open API docs, and Swagger UI .*

 ![Mastra Banner](https://pbs.twimg.com/profile_banners/1861308613563949057/1732605740/1500x500 align="left")